keittlab/BioSense/README.md

+# Note: This code is superseded by the [biosense-docker repo](https://github.com/keittlab/biosense-docker).

 # Notice: This repo contains various scripts written by students working on the sensing project.
 It is not intended to be a finished product or a complete solution.
 The code has not been audited for security or otherwise peer reviewed.
 It is provided as-is and not endorsed by the Keitt Lab.
 We will release software packages supporting this project when they are fully documented and vetted.
 If you would like to read about the hardware platform, please visit https://doi.org/10.1016/j.ohx.2024.e00584

 # Biosense